openebs-archive/openebs-docs/docs/alphafeatures.md

 <h4><a class="anchor" aria-hidden="true" id="create-a-cStor-sc-for-csi-driver"></a>Create a cStor StorageClass with cStor CSI provisioner</h4>

 Create a Storage Class to dynamically provision volumes using cStor CSI provisioner.
-A sample StorageClass looks like:
+You can save the following sample StorageClass YAML spec as `cstor-csi-sc.yaml`.

 <div class="co">kind: StorageClass
 apiVersion: storage.k8s.io/v1